shahmilshahidan/mathematics/README.md

-# mathematics
+# Mathematics
-Computation of mathematical problems
+Solve mathematics problem using python.
+The problems are mostly complex mathematics problem that can be solved efficiently using Python programs.